MicroEJ/docs/VEEPortingGuide/eventQueue.rst

    Event Queue Overview

 A FIFO mechanism is implemented on the native side and is system specific.
-The user can offer events to this FIFO by using the native or the Java API.
+The user can offer events to this FIFO by using the C or the Java API.

 Event notifications are handled using event listeners (Observer design pattern).
-The application code has to register event listeners to the event handler (provided by the Foundation Library) to be notified when new events are coming.
+The application code has to register event listeners to the event handler to be notified when new events are coming.

-Then the queue retrieves new events pushed in the FIFO and notifies the application and the event listeners.
+Then the queue automatically retrieves new events pushed in the FIFO and notifies the application via the event listeners.

 Architecture
 ------------